subhambgh/dataPipelineAirflow/README.md

 ***Step 2: Start Apache Airflow***

-***Step 3: Configure Apache Airflow Hooks***
+***Step 3: Configure AWS and redshift Connection in Airflow (for Hooks)***

-On the left is the `aws credentials`.
-The Login and password are the IAM user's access key and secret key that you created.
+`aws credentials` - The Login and password are the IAM user's access key and secret key that you created.
 Basically, by using these credentials, we are able to read data from S3.

-On the right is the `redshift connection`.
-These values can be easily gathered from your Redshift cluster

-***Step 4: Execute the create-tables-dag***

-This dag will create the staging, fact and dimension tables.
-The reason we need to trigger this manually is because, we want to keep this out of main dag.
-Normally, creation of tables can be handled by just triggering a script.
-But for the sake of illustration, I created a DAG for this and had Airflow trigger the DAG.
-You can turn off the DAG once it is completed.
-After running this DAG, you should see all the tables created in the AWS Redshift.
+`redshift connection`- Redshift cluster information like hosts, schema, username, password, port, etc

-***Step 5: Turn on the `load_and_transform_data_in_redshift` dag***
+***Step 4: Turn on the `sparkify_dag` dag***

 As the execution start date is `2018-11-1` with a schedule interval `@daily` and the execution end date is `2018-11-30`, Airflow will automatically trigger and schedule the dag runs once per day for 30 times.
-Shown below are the 30 DAG runs ranging from start_date till end_date, that are trigged by airflow once per day.